 The best places to go camping near Sydney

-There’s nothing like spending a night on the stars.
-And you don’t even have to travel very far from the city to do it.
-Pitch your tent at the best campsites close to Sydney.
+Camping under the stars is a wonderful way to recharge, and you don’t have to travel very far from the city to do it.
+Pitch your tent at these campsites close to Sydney.

 Destination NSW